 5 point roadmap hammered out by India-China foreign ministers yet to move forward

 New Delhi, Sep 18: China has been making efforts to deflect responsibility of the delays in disengagement on India.
-However India has made it clear that Beijing must sincerely work towards de-escalation.
+However, India has made it clear that Beijing must sincerely work towards de-escalation.

 Boxer Rebellion in China and the role Indian soldiers played in crushing it